asha0012-asif/s2024-assignments/README.md

 ## Assignment 1: Basic CRUD API

 This is a basic API which allows users to read through golf rounds' data, read a specific golf round's data, create new golf rounds, update all or partial parts of a golf round data, and delete golf rounds.
+It uses mongoose to connect to mongodb.

 This covers my learning of basic project structure with the backend language NodeJS, and dealing with CRUD operations.